xdrip/xdrip_docs/docs/install/libre2.md

-Libre 2 reference documentation is [here](https://www.minimallooper.com/post/how-to-setup-freestyle-libre-2-and-oop2-to-use-a-native-bluetooth-connection-in-xdrip).
+Libre 2 reference documentation is [here](https://www.minimallooper.com/post/how-to-setup-freestyle-libre-2-and-oop2-to-use-a-native-bluetooth-connection-in-xdrip) but is not up to date anymore.

 </br>